DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/guides/selection.md

 [SOURCE](https://github.com/DevExpress/devextreme-reactive/tree/master/packages/dx-react-demos/src/bootstrap3/selection/select-all-by-page.jsx)

-If you place the `SelectionState` plugin before `LocalPaging`, it will be possible to select raws on all pages:
+If you place the `SelectionState` plugin before `LocalPaging`, it will be possible to select rows on all pages:

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/datagrid/demos/#/selection/select-all-by-all-pages)